Alex-Hanley/Robot-Autonomous-Navigation/README.md

 - Acquire the skills to program a robot for autonomous navigation to a destination, including understanding and applying sensor data for real-time navigation decisions.
--Developing algorithms for a robot to detect obstacles and navigate around them effectively.
+- Developing algorithms for a robot to detect obstacles and navigate around them effectively.
 - Crafting algorithms that enable a robot to dynamically alter its path based on environmental feedback, simulating real-world navigation scenarios.
 - Sharpening the ability to identify and solve programming and operational issues in autonomous systems.